 In the context of office space, that means that playing white noise out loud may damage the performance of the people who usually don’t have an issue focusing.

 If you don’t want your coworkers to resent you, you should be aware of their feelings.
 It’s best to check in on them before you play white noise to ask for permission.
 Then, you’ll also want to ask how they’re feeling while the noise is playing.

 The reason for doing this is to avoid causing tensions around the office.
 If the volume of the noise is too high, you may be causing noise-induced anxiety in your coworkers.
 That wouldn’t be helping anyone.

 However, as long as you don’t exceed 85 decibels, you and your coworkers won’t experience this type of stress.
 In fact, it would be best to keep the noise below 70 decibels, just to be sure.

-So Should You Play White Noise in the Workplace?
+So Should You Play White Noise While Working?

 As you can see, the question above is more difficult to answer than you’d think!
 On the one hand, there are some real perks to working with white noise on.
 However, if you don’t want to anger your coworkers, I recommend using earplugs or earbuds.

 But then, literally plugging your ears rather than listening to the office chatter could be considered rude too.
 If you can’t win in this situation, I suggest just doing whatever you feel like doing.
 Your coworkers should understand the reasons why you want to play white noise in the office.
 And you could even pose it as an experiment to see if playing white noise would really improve productivity.